 They have choir practice every week, and each one of them is also in the Durihana orchestra.
 Outside of this many of them play other instruments and serve on the worship team at church.
 Many of them are tutored after school, or during lunch breaks.
 And they are also given optional classes like a media/film production class that was taught this spring.
 You would be very encouraged indeed to see all that the students are learning.

-While the education they receive is sound there is something greater the students receive.
+While the education they receive is sound, and there is no doubt that most of them might graduate with flying colors and smiles on their faces while wearing their graduation gown, there is something greater than the education itself that the students receive.
 Not all education is filled with knowledge.
-The most important thing the students are taught, the purpose of the school is teach the students to be worshippers of God.
+The most important thing the students are taught, the purpose of the school is to teach the students to be worshippers of God.

 “The fear of the Lord is the beginning of knowledge but fools despise wisdom and instruction.”
 Proverbs 1:7